 Please note if you have a salaried School Direct place you will not be eligible for funding from either Student Finance or the National College for Teaching and Leadership.

-Students studying courses through the SCITT Programme (where the school/Academy (such as Torch) is the main course provider, rather than the University) should apply for funding from Student Finance using the School/Academy as the institution they are studying at.
+Students studying courses through the SCITT Programme (where the school/Academy (eg EMTTP or Torch) is the main course provider, rather than the University) should apply for funding from Student Finance using the School/Academy as the institution they are studying at.
 They will also be the contact point for any Student Finance query.

 Salaried School Direct and SCITT students (or students on any similar course where the University of Nottingham is not the main training provider) are not eligible for additional financial support from the University of Nottingham.

 Connect with the University of Nottingham through social media and our blogs.